solana-foundation/solana-improvement-documents/proposals/0077-programify-feature-gate.md

 program to support the complete Multi-Client Feature Gate architecture cumbersome and potentially dangerous.

+However, one of the main benefits gained by instead opting for a native program would be an easier ability to upgrade via feature gate.

+Another alternative considered is to use the deployment process outlined in the "Deploying the Program" section under "Detailed Design" to upgrade the program behind feature gates in the future.
+In short, contributors would stage changes to the program in another account and create a runtime feature gate to swap this upgraded version of the program into the current program's place.

+Note this may render the multi-signature program upgrade authority setup useless, except for less common use cases, such as a critical upgrade that could not be done through a feature gate.

 ## New Terminology

 - Feature Gate program: The BPF program that will own all feature accounts.